Why is gut health so important for menopausal women?

 WHICH SUPPLEMENTS SHOULD I TAKE AND WHY?

 The aim is to have 30 different plants per week which provide different types of prebiotic fibre and polyphenols that ensure a healthy, diverse gut microbiome.
-There is a brilliant supplement that offers a whole plant food fibre boost with over 10 different types of plants and that is Indi Body, which is delicious stirred into some whole natural yogurt or added to a smoothie.
+There is a brilliant supplement that offers a whole plant food fibre boost with over 10 different types of plants and that is INDI Daily Gut, which is delicious stirred into some whole natural yogurt or added to a smoothie.

 Our delicious berry flavour whole food and fibre-rich plant powder bolsters your daily diet to improve gut health, digestion, energy, mood and more.
 Loved by nutritionists, it's an everyday essential that virtually anyone will benefit from.